robgmoran/DougieDoSource/README.md

 Game available at https://robgm.itch.io/dougie-do

 Please feel free to reuse any of the code or assets.
-For reference the code was written using sjasmplus, but could be updated to use any other assembler.
+For reference the code was written using sjasmplus, but could be updated to use another assembler.

 sjasmplus available at: https://github.com/z00m128/sjasmplus